Cullum History, Family Crest & Coats of Arms

 Some of the Cullum family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Cullums to arrive on North American shores:

 Cullum Settlers in United States in the 17th Century

 Cullum Settlers in United States in the 18th Century

 Cullum Settlers in United States in the 19th Century